 The pitfalls of AI tools for pet owners

-Unfortunately, AI tools still present many issues for pet owners and non-pet owners alike.
-The information they provide is not necessarily reliable for various reasons.
+Unfortunately, chatgpt’s responses still present many issues for pet owners and non-pet owners alike.
+The information they provide is not necessarily reliable.

 One pitfall of AI tools is simply a lack of expertise.
 These tools are trained using massive amounts of data, but that data may not be from credible sources or vetted by professionals.